tazerdev/talon/docs/microphone.md

 ### Audio Device

 I've read that the Scarlet 2i2 works well under Linux, but is about $20 more than the Roland.
-I believe it used to be much cheaper but the price has gone up substantnially.
+I believe it used to be much cheaper but the price has gone up substantially.

 ```
 - $174.99 - Roland Rubix22